bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="el08">08.
 Data Structures: The sum of a range</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<p>Building up an array is most easily done by first initializing a binding to []
+(a fresh, empty array) and repeatedly calling its push method to add a value.
+Don’t forget to return the array at the end of the function.
+<p>Since the end boundary is inclusive, you’ll need to use the <= operator rather
+than &lt; to check for the end of your loop.</p>
+<p>The step parameter can be an optional parameter that defaults (using the =
+operator) to 1.</p>
+<p>Having range understand negative step values is probably best done by writ-
+ing two separate loops—one for counting up and one for counting down— because the comparison that checks whether the loop is finished needs to be >= rather than &lt;= when counting downward.</p>
+<p>It might also be worthwhile to use a different default step, namely, -1, when
+the end of the range is smaller than the start.
+That way, range(5, 2) returns something meaningful, rather than getting stuck in an infinite loop.
+It is possible to refer to previous parameters in the default value of a parameter.</p>

 <pre>
 function range(start, end, step = start < end ?
 1 : -1) {
   let array = [];